 One of the essential fabrication processes in the industry is welding technology.
 In this process, two or more parts are fused using heat, pressure, or cooling to form a joint.
-Welding can be done on various metals and non-metals and is essential in metallurgy and manufacturing industries.
+Welding can be done on various metals and non-metals and is essential in metallurgy and manufacturing.
 Learning about welding technology from one of the top welding tech schools can give you an edge in your career.
 Different types of welding take place using various techniques depending on the type of materials to be fused.
 Here is a brief overview of the common types of welding in which you can get Welding Certifications from the best welding tech schools in the U.S.

 This process requires proper training from a welding certification program.
 In this welding process, they heat the workpiece metal(s) by an electric arc that forms between a consumable wire electrode and the workpiece metal(s), which melts and eventually cools, which causes these to fuse.
 Inert shielding gas is supplied through the welding gun along the consumable wire electrode to shield the electric arc to prevent contamination from the surrounding air, ensuring that no surrounding gas can contaminate the process.